thomlink/clearscore-tt/readme.md

 This structure also gives us independent models at different layers, with the edge layers responsible for converting their data into the consistent domain model in the center (the service).

+### Considerations

+While there are only two clients to fetch data from now, it is likely in the real world this would be a lot higher.
+As a result, I've decided to explicity separate logic surrounding both of them, where appropriate.
+In practice this means that some logic is duplicated where it could be combined into shared logic, for example normalising the eligibility ratings of the two sets of cards.
+The fact that the data is similarly structured doesn't mean they should be coupled in the code.
+Normalisation, for example, for other card providers may require different logic.
+It could be moved, but the code should be separated.

 ### TDD